Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3423-restore-as-an-amazon-ec2-instance-elastic-block-store-volume-or-machine-image/31232-restore-to-an-amazon-machine-image-ami.md

 ![](/assets/ami-destination-capacity.png)

-The wizard indicates the minimum and maximum capacity of the destination disk.
+The wizard indicates the minimum and maximum allowed capacity.